Medically reviewed by Drugs.com. Last updated on Aug 26, 2020.

 Use: Labeled Indications

-Chronic obstructive pulmonary disease: Long-term maintenance treatment of bronchospasm associated with chronic obstructive pulmonary disease (COPD) including bronchitis and emphysema
+Chronic obstructive pulmonary disease: Maintenance treatment of patients with chronic obstructive pulmonary disease (COPD).

 Hypersensitivity to aclidinium or any component of the formulation; severe hypersensitivity to milk proteins